cottonrip/shelter-installer/README.md

 ## PROJECT WILL NO LONGER BE MAINTAINED
-i don't use linux anymore so yeah
+i don't use linux anymore, and uwu made installer for all platforms so yeah, it's useless now

-it will be updated if there will be some major changes in the way of installing shelter

 # --------------